cmaclaughlin/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 ### <a name="input_storage_access_type"></a> [storage\_access\_type](#input\_storage\_access\_type)

+Description: DEPRECATED.
+This property was removed from the schema for machine learning workspaces as of 2024-10-06.

-Description: The authentication mode used for accessing the system datastores of the workspace.
+The authentication mode used for accessing the system datastores of the workspace.
 Valid options include 'accessKey' and 'identity'.

-**This will be deprecated once the version of ARM used with the azapi provider is updated from 2024-07-01-preview as it was removed from the schema.

 Type: `string`

-Default: `"identity"`
+Default: `null`

 ### <a name="input_storage_account"></a> [storage\_account](#input\_storage\_account)